SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 You can locate an element through the syntax of the CSS selector.

-By example, the element `p` of the next HTML code:
+For example, the element `p` of the next HTML code:
 ```
 <p class="content">Hello, how are you?</p>
 ```